-In the case of “book a visit”, after the shop selection, the app will allow registered users to select their shopping list:
+In the case of “book a visit”, after the shop selection, the app will allow registered virtual users to select their shopping list.

 Physical ticket dispensers, that will be installed in front of each shop, acting as proxies for the system.
 Physical ticket dispensers will allow physical users to get a ticket for the shop to which the dispenser belongs to.